To create users: An admin user may create other users, or edit user information.

 How do I change a username?

-- There is not a way to do this from within your account.
+- There is no way to do this from within your account.

 - Open a support ticket by chatting with us (bottom right of this screen) or by emailing firstname.lastname@example.org, letting us know the old username and the desired new username, and will do our best to accommodate.